ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesSharingApi.md

 const configuration = new Configuration();
 const apiInstance = new FilesSharingApi(configuration);

-let fileId: number; //The file ID of the mention message. (default to undefined) let mentionMessageWrapper: MentionMessageWrapper; //The mention message. (optional)
+let fileId: number; //The file ID with the mention message. (default to undefined) let mentionMessageWrapper: MentionMessageWrapper; //The mention message. (optional)

 const { status, data } = await apiInstance.sendEditorNotify(